WandThe Magic Wand and Other Operators

 An alternative definition leverages the \ quantifier.
 The definition, shown below, reads as follows: "there exists an unspecified boolean value b such that if b is true then H1 holds, else if b is false then H2 holds".

-The benefits of this definition is that the proof of its properties can be established without manipulating heaps explicitly.
+The benefit of this definition is that its properties can be established without manipulating heaps explicitly.

 Definition hor (H1 H2 : hprop) : hprop :=